Shanghai Ghetto: German requests, 1942–1944

 During a trial in Germany relating to the Shanghai Ghetto, Fritz Wiedemann reported that Josef Meisinger had told him that he got the order from Himmler to persuade the Japanese to take measures against the Jews.
 According to Wiedemann, Meisinger certainly could not have done this in the form of a command to the Japanese.

-Since most Japanese were not anti-Semitic, Meisinger used their fear of espionage to achieve his goal.
+Since most Japanese were not antisemitic, Meisinger used their fear of espionage to achieve his goal.
 In fall 1942, he conferred with the head of the foreign section of the Japanese Home Ministry.
 Meisinger explained that he had orders from Berlin to give the Japanese authorities all the names of "anti-Nazis" among the German community.
 He explained that "anti-Nazis" were primarily German Jews, of whom 20,000 had emigrated to Shanghai.
 These "anti-Nazis" were always "anti-Japanese" too.

 Later, a subordinate, the interpreter of Meisinger, Karl Hamel, reported to U.S. Army Counter Intelligence Corps (CIC) agents that the Japanese, after some consideration, believed in this thesis.
 According to Hamel, this led to a veritable chase of "anti-Nazis" and to the internment of many people.
 In response, the Japanese demanded from Meisinger to compile a list of all "anti-Nazis."
 As his personal secretary later confirmed, this list had already been prepared by Meisinger in 1941.
-After consulting with General Heinrich Müller in Berlin, it was handed over by Meisinger to the Japanese Home Ministry and to the Kenpeitai at the end of 1942.
+After consulting with General Heinrich Müller in Berlin, it was handed over by Meisinger to the Japanese Home Ministry and to the Kempeitai at the end of 1942.